MTG/IAM-tutorial-ismir22/webbook/indian-art-music/format.md

 ### Kalpita saṅgīta

 Types of compositions include kīrtana, varṇam, padam, and tillānā.
 These usually have three sections - pallavi, anupallavi and caraṇa.
 The pallavi is the refrain-like portion that returns again after the anupallavi and caraṇa.
-The presentation of a composition is in the order ‘pallavi-anupallavi-pallavi-caraṇa-pallavi’ (see Figure 1).
+The presentation of a composition is in the order ‘pallavi-anupallavi-pallavi-caraṇa-pallavi’ (see {numref}`carnatic_structure_diagram`).

 Factors that characterize the different compositional formats include structural details, melodic and rhythmic aspects, and also the lyrics.
 For example, in its structure a kīrtana usually has a pallavi, anupallavi and carṇa, the melody of the pallavi is typically in the middle register, the anupallavi extending to upper registers and the caraṇa usually combining both registers, the kīrtana has lyrics (sāhitya), and the style is melismatic.